Rabies Vaccines

 Content Overview

-Rabies vaccines are approved and offered worldwide.
+Rabies vaccines are approved and offered worldwide in 2025

-Rabies Vaccines 2024
+Rabies Vaccines May 2025

 Rabies Vaccines Approved

-As of 2024, WHO pre-qualified human rabies vaccines include RABIVAX-S by Serum Institute of India Pvt.
+As of 2025, WHO pre-qualified human rabies vaccines include RABIVAX-S by Serum Institute of India Pvt.
 Ltd., VaxiRab N by Zydus Lifesciences Limited, and VERORAB by Sanofi Pasteur.

 Chirorab®, previously known as Rabipur, is an inactivated rabies virus of Flury LEP.
 Chiron Behring Vaccines is re-launching Rabipur, a purified chick embryo cell vaccine.
-It will continue manufacturing at its WHO pre-qualified facility in Ankleshwar, Gujarat, India.
+It will continue manufacturing at its WHO-prequalified facility in Ankleshwar, Gujarat, India.

 RabAvert is a vaccine that contains an inactivated rabies antigen.
-Bavarian Nordic's RabAvert vaccine is indicated for preexposure vaccination, primary and booster doses, and postexposure prophylaxis against rabies in all age groups.
+Bavarian Nordic's RabAvert vaccine is indicated for preexposure vaccination, primary and booster doses, and postexposure prophylaxis against Rabies in all age groups.

-Rabies Vaccine Candidates 2024
+Rabies Vaccine Candidates

-Rabies vaccine candidates are seeking participants for various clinical trials in 2024.
+Rabies vaccine candidates are seeking participants for various clinical trials in 2025.

 YS Biopharma Co., Ltd. PIKA Rabies Vaccine utilizes the company's proprietary PIKA adjuvant technology, designed to produce a more robust immune response in an accelerated timespan compared to existing rabies vaccines.
 On April 9, 2024, YS Bio announced positive interim results from the ongoing Phase 3 clinical trial, indicating that the PIKA Rabies Vaccine has successfully met the primary endpoints and has the potential to achieve best-in-class accelerated protection and meet the WHO's goal of a one-week rabies vaccine regimen to replace the conventional three- or four-week regimens.
-On June 1, 2023, the Food and Drug Administration of the Philippines granted Phase 3 clinical trial approval, and on May 16, 2023, Pakistan issued study approval.
+On June 1, 2023, the Food and Drug Administration of the Philippines approved a Phase 3 clinical trial, and on May 16, 2023, Pakistan issued study approval.

 Replicate Bioscience announced on September 12, 2023, the dosing of the first participant in a Phase 1 trial of its RBI-4000 vaccine candidate for rabies prevention.
-The Trial marks the first time a human has been dosed with Replicate's next-generation srRNA technology, which will be a benchmark for utility in this indication.
+The Trial marks the first time a human has been dosed with Replicate's next-generation srRNA technology, which will be a benchmark for its utility in this indication.

 Rabies Vaccine Preexposure Prophylaxis (PrEP)